|

-Metrolink started running midday Orange County-Inland Empire Service during the last school year while I worked at McFadden.
-With all my weekday holidays booked with other trips I never got a chance to ride it until now.
-I was going to leave today for a trip from Tijuana to Tecate but it got cancelled yesterday so with a day free I decided today would be the day.
-Checking the Metrolink schedule I could squeeze in a round trip to San Diego before catching Train 852 at 11:32 AM. this train set would be following us up from Oceanside.
+Metrolink started running midday Orange County-Inland Empire service during the last school year while I worked at McFadden Intermediate.
+With all my weekday holidays booked with other trips, I never got a chance to ride it until now.
+I was going to leave today for a trip from Tijuana to Tecate but it got canceled yesterday so with a day free, I decided June 23rd would be the day.
+Checking the Metrolink schedule, I could squeeze in a round trip to San Diego before catching Train 852 at 11:32 AM.
+This train set would be following us up from Oceanside.

-When Train 562 pulled into Santa Ana I noticed it had Coaster unit 3002 working on the rear of our train.
+When Train 562 pulled into Santa Ana, I noticed it had Coaster unit 3002 working on the rear of our train.
 This would be just a normal run of Surfliner 562.
 We passed Metrolink 683 at Tustin and 607 above Laguna Niguel/Mission Viejo.
 Later we held the mainline at CP Serra to meet Surfliner 763.
 After we passed CP Songs, we zoomed by Metrolink 850.
-At Oceanside we went into the siding to meet Surfliner 565.
-At Solana Beach we waited for Coaster 633.
+At Oceanside, we went into the siding to meet Surfliner 565.

-While we waited I walked to the rear for a picture of the Coaster 3002 on our train this morning.
-Later at Sorrento Valley we held the mainline for Surfliner 567.
-562 then climbed Miramar Hill before rolling down Rose Canyon.
-Our train arrived into San Diego early.
+At Solana Beach, we waited for Coaster 633 and I walked to the rear for a picture of the Coaster 3002 on our train this morning.
+Later at Sorrento Valley, we held the mainline for Surfliner 567.
+Surfliner 562 then climbed Miramar Hill before rolling down Rose Canyon.
+Our train arrived in San Diego early.

 Surfliner 562 and the rear end of Coaster 635.